Growth and scaling are very important for many businesses. What is scaling a business and why is it a trend among startups today?

 Benefits of scaling a business

-The goal of a startup is not to remain a small business, above all Software-as-a-service (SaaS) companies, but to fit in a product-market and grow in order to become a larger company.
+The goal of a startup is not to remain a small business but to grow in order to become a larger company.

-It is therefore common to see some new businesses developing at a considerable speed.
-But in the face of this dazzling hypergrowth, some companies, which do not prepare enough in advance risk encountering structural and economic challenges in the long term.
-The other difficulty is that they often sell their products to a niche audience, so it might be hard to find clients.
+It is, therefore, common to see some startups developing at a considerable speed.
+But in the face of this dazzling hypergrowth, some companies that do not prepare enough in advance risk encountering structural and economic challenges in the long term.

 Adopting a scalable business model means making sure that:

 ☑️ there is profitable growth, and therefore a significant competitive advantage.
-Indeed, a scalable startup can cope with hyper growth without having to significantly increase costs on sales and marketing, recruitment, material, IT resources, etc.
+Indeed, a scalable startup can cope with hyper-growth without having to significantly increase spending on recruitment, material and IT resources, etc.

 ☑️ there are reliable investors, thanks to optimal profits.